-Please note that Well and Full uses affiliate links – meaning that if you make a purchase through one of these links, W+F receives a small share of the profit at no extra cost to you!
-This share always goes to the grocery fund to keep bringing you delicious vegetarian recipes!
+Please note that Well and Full uses Amazon Affiliate links – meaning that if you make a purchase through one of these links, W+F receives a small share of the profit at no extra cost to you!
+This share always goes to the grocery fund to keep bringing you delicious plant-based recipes!

 // my favorite cookbooks